PhotonicsTUL/PLaSK/doc/glossary.rst

 ********
 .. glossary::

+    GUI
+        Graphical User Interface.
+This is a separate program that helps editing your input files and running the simulations.
+Every feature of PLaSK can be fully accessed without the GUI by manually editing its input files.
+However, the graphical interface offers a visual feedback while editing the structure geometry and provides hints for setting up your simulation.

     Python
         Python is a remarkably powerful dynamic programming language that is used in a wide variety of application domains.
 See: http://python.org/

     shell
         See: http://en.wikipedia.org/wiki/Command-line_interface